Biological Materials Requiring IBC Review and Approval

 - All personnel included on the protocol must have completed any required occupational health services

-The Institutional Biosafety Committee (IBC) provides local review and oversight for research involving recombinant or synthetic nucleic acids, and other potentially infectious or hazardous biological materials.
+The Institutional Biosafety Committee (IBC) provides local review and oversight for research involving recombinant or synthetic nucleic acids and other biological hazards.
 The NIH Guidelines require the IBC to ensure that research conducted at or sponsored by the university is in compliance with the NIH Guidelines.
 This requirement is primarily met through the IBC’s review and approval of all research subject to the NIH Guidelines.
 Members of the IBC are responsible for providing the collective experience and expertise in research involving these materials and the capability to assess the safety of research protocols and to identify any potential risk to workers, other persons, or the environment.

 The IBC Charter includes additional information about the committee’s policies and procedures:

 - CDC Interim Laboratory Biosafety Guidelines for Handling and Processing Specimens Associated with COVID-19

 - WHO Lab Biosafety Guidance Related to COVID-19

 - Laboconco Biosafety Recommendations for SARS-CoV-2 and COVID-19

 - ABSA Considerations for Handling Potential SARS-CoV-2 Samples

 - NIH Laboratory Biosafety Guidance for Research with SARS-CoV-2 and IBC Requirements under the NIH Guidelines